Operation-Hope/paper-trail/README.md

 1. Ensure PostgreSQL is running and accessible
 2. Verify your `.env` file has correct database credentials
-3. Make sure your database user has permissions to create databases
+3. Make sure your database user has permissions to create databases (required for automatic test database creation)
-4. Check that the `bin/bootstrap.sql` file exists and is valid
+4. Check that the `bin/pg-dump.tar.bz2` file exists and is valid
 5. Try running tests with `-v` flag for more detailed output

 ### Pod Containers for deployment